 Nadine Godwin is visiting Egypt and Jordan with a delegation of travel professionals and journalists.
 Her third dispatch follows.
 Click to read Nadine’s first, second and fourth dispatches.

 Members of our travel delegation to Egypt and Jordan spotted Sen. John McCain on the streets of Cairo on Sunday, but were surprised Monday to discover that he was in our hotel, the Four Seasons Nile Plaza.
 (McCain, the top Republican on the Senate Armed Services Committee, was in Egypt after visiting Libya.
+(Click here to view a slideshow from Nadine's trip to Egypt and Jordan.)

 That occasioned a "meeting" of about two minutes, and Catherine Greteman, chair and CEO of the National Tour Association, wasted no time telling the senator why several travel professionals were in town.
 The senator applauded the group’s endeavor, saying the region needed the tourism "very badly."